Types of Workers’ Compensation Benefits in Massachusetts

 Consult Our Skilled Attorneys for a Free Consultation

-The attorneys of Janet, Jenner & Suggs have more than 30 years’ experience representing injury victims, including those hurt at work.
+The attorneys of Janet, Janet & Suggs have more than 30 years’ experience representing injury victims, including those hurt at work.
 We have recovered millions in compensation to help our clients move forward after their injuries.

 We are prepared to handle cases involving many types of workplace accidents, including slip and fall accidents, being struck by an object, electrocutions and fires.